DanielEduardoBarba/team-api-db-deploy/README.md

-# team-api-db-deploy
+# Team project building
-# Deployable API on GCP with firebase database
+# Deployable API on GCP as a cloud function using firestore database